cliang1/cliang/_posts/2024-04-21-Data-Structures-Writeup.md

  - [ ] In Postman, show the JSON response for error for 400 when missing body on a POST request.
  ![image](https://github.com/cliang1/cliang/assets/142470304/3ce78daf-f495-42f4-9edc-8330db52f9f7)

- - [ ] In Postman, show the JSON response for error for 404 when providing an unknown user ID to a UPDATE request.

 # Frontend - Total __/8, Grade __/1
  - [ ] Blog JavaScript API fetch code and formatting code to display JSON.